 • Stray or feral animals are the ones who are problematic, but they don’t have OWNERS to sterilize them.
 Feral cats comprise the majority of intakes and deaths.
 Trap-neuter and release of feral cats is a proven solution that few animal control departments use.
 I guess it’s easier to continue to blame animal owners for all the animals out there who don’t have owners.

 • Stop the exaggerations about the numbers of dogs that are pure-bred.
 Many shelter workers have personally told me, and I’ve seen it, that there are VERY few.
 The ads/promos make it sound like the shelter has ALL the breeds, just come and get one.
 People go looking for a pure-bred – and they’re not there.
 There are many excellent reasons for purebreds – including some idea of personality, size, and behavior – not to mention benefits of specific breeds for people with allergies.

 • Provide incentives for apartment owners to allow pets.

-• Make the shelters report legitimate numbers – and NOT count the dogs multiple times, NOT count those who are Dead On Arrival, and NOT count the ones brought in at the end of their lives for a merciful death.
+• Make the shelters report legitimate numbers – and NOT count the dogs multiple times, NOT count the DOA, and NOT count the ones brought in at the end of their lives to have a humane end.

 • Take the funds that encourage illegal aliens to take up residence and live in comfort and distribute them to the shelter system instead.